Julia Marie Naglestad - photographer (44) from Kristiansand

-In 2015 I needed to finally learn how to ride, and after a bit of research I found out that gauchos (Patagonias cowboys) are absolutely raw!
-I found an American-owned farm in Argentina; www.ranquilco.com, and decided to set out on an adventure for a few months.
+In 2015 I needed a new path in my life - and I finally wanted to learn how to ride.
+And after a bit of research I found out that gauchos (Patagonias cowboys) are absolutely raw!
+I found an American-owned farm in Argentina : www.ranquilco.com - and decided to set out on an adventure for a few months.

 We rode over mountains in sun, wind, rain and thunder.
 Through rivers and galloped over the Argentin steppes - and I loved it!
-So much so that I had to return the following year, and since then there have been riding trips both in Morocco and Mongolia, as well as shorter trips in Iceland, Lofoten and Hallingdal.
-And in June 2024 the trip goes to Georgia where I will help lead 50 horses over the mountain to summer pasture; www.unicorntrails.com/andbeyond/georgia/georgiaautumnhorsedrive/
+I loved it so much so that I had to return the following year.
+And since then there have been trips in Morocco and Mongolia (twice) , as well as shorter trips in Iceland, Lofoten and Hallingdal + Valdres.
+And in June 2024 we went to Georgia where we lead 50 + horses over the mountain to the summer pasture; www.unicorntrails.com/andbeyond/georgia/georgiaautumnhorsedrive/

-Without a background in the horse environment and stables, it has been difficult to find a place in Oslo to ride , so I was very lucky when I finally found a horsefarm near Oslo where I felt welcome.
+Without a background from the horse environment and stables ++, it has been difficult to find a place in Oslo to ride regulary , so I was very lucky when I finally found a horsefarm near Oslo where I felt welcome.

 I LOVE YOU!